 Laura Matthews - Therapy in Nature (BACP Accred)

 As well as working with clients through video and on the telephone, I also offer a 'walking and talking' approach to therapy, reaping the benefits of the aliveness and peace of the outdoors when being with my clients for the therapy hour.
+Client's often feel they are naturally more able to articulate themselves outdoors on a walk than in a clinical setting.
+This is a very popular way to experience therapy and work through difficulties.

 More about the walking and talking: